emurdnt/take-home-assignment-react/README.md

 # Rover React Assignment

 This is a take home assignment in React and GraphQL.
 It's my first time ever using GraphQL.
 It was challenging to learn it in a week but I had fun building this.
 I built a custom hook called useForm to manage the login form.
+I also added basic error handling to the login and products pages.

 ## Screenshots